gbdev/pandocs/content/MBC7.md

 Mostly the same as for MBC1, a value of 0Ah will enable reading and writing to RAM registers.
 A value of 00h will disable it.
-Please note that the RAM must also be enabled in the second RAM enable section as well (4000-5FFF)
+Please note that the RAM must second be enabled in the second RAM enable section as well (4000-5FFF)

 ### 2000-3FFF - ROM Bank Number (Write Only)